-The insertion of two currents in the evaluation of the hadronic tensor on the lattice involves a Euclidean temporal separation, which presents a major challenge: converting the lattice-calculated hadronic tensor from Euclidean space to Minkowski space.
+The insertion of two currents in the evaluation of the hadronic tensor on the lattice involves an Euclidean temporal separation, which presents a major challenge: converting the lattice-calculated hadronic tensor from Euclidean space to Minkowski space.
 This conversion poses a formidable inverse problem, notable not only for the challenges arising from the discrete nature of data and its limited quantity but also for the intricacies involved in constructing the spectral density encompassing various elastic, inelastic scatterings, and resonance structures that collectively contribute to the hadronic tensor.
 However, it offers a unique opportunity to directly probe the physics of intermediate states that propagate between the currents, enabling the study of transitions from the nucleon to its various resonance states.
+More detailed discussion is given in the beginning of Sec.
+V.

+We also note the difference in excited states associated with the nucleon three-point and four-point function calculations.
+In the calculation of hadronic tensors, there are two types of excited states.
+The first type originates from the source and sink (i.e., those between the source/sink and the currents), representing pure contamination.
+The second type consists of intermediate states between the two currents, which are the ones of physical interest for the transition matrix elements.
+These second-type excitations are not contaminants but correspond to intermediate states such as in $ N \to N $ and $ N \to X $, which are relevant for studying inclusive \( N \to X \) contributions.

 Additionally, it is important to note that elastic and resonance structures are significantly suppressed in the DIS region.
-When analyzed within the DIS framework, the hadronic formalism provides an alternative avenue for investigating the nucleon's partonic structure.
-This approach complements lattice QCD calculations conducted through different methodologies, where substantial progress has already been achieved (for many recent developments and results, see~\cite{Cichy:2018mum,Constantinou:2020hdm, Ji:2020ect,Constantinou:2022yye} and the references therein).
+When analyzed within the DIS framework, the hadronic tensor formalism provides an alternative avenue for investigating the nucleon's partonic structure.
+This approach complements lattice QCD calculations conducted through different methodologies, where substantial progress has already been achieved.
+(For many recent developments and results, see~\cite{Cichy:2018mum,Constantinou:2020hdm, Ji:2020ect,Constantinou:2022yye} and the references therein.)
 In principle, the hadronic tensor serves as a framework that enables the investigation of hadron structure across the elastic, resonance, and DIS regions, including the challenging transition regions that lie in between them.

-\section{Calculation of elastic and transition form factors from hadronic tensor formalism on the lattice}
+\section{Calculation of elastic and transition form factors from hadronic tensor: formalism on the lattice}